annmariehitchcock/microsoft-graph-docs/api-reference/beta/resources/provisioningstatusinfo.md

 ---
+title: provisioningStatusInfo resource type
-title: "provisioningStatusInfo resource type" Describes the provisioningStatusInfo resource type with its properties and a JSON representation. ms.localizationpriority: medium
+description: Describes the provisioningStatusInfo resource type with its properties and a JSON representation. ms.localizationpriority: medium
 author: "ArvindHarinder1"
 ms.prod: "governance"